tari-project/rfcs/src/RFC-0312_DANHighLevelSpecification.md

 ### Changes to the constitution
 [contract constitution change]: #changes-to-the-constitution

-Any changes to the [contract constitution] can happen at any time.
-This also refers to any changes to the VNC.
+Changes to the [contract constitution] can happen at any time through the [constitution amendment] process.
+This also applies to changes to the VNC.
 Only the [CC] may make changes to the[contract constitution].

 * The rules over how members are added or removed are defined in the [contract constitution].